Dual Circumference and Collinear Sets: Proof of main

-\begin{clm}\clmlabel{a0-caressed} The face $a_0$ is caressed by $C'$. \end{clm}
+\begin{clm}\clmlabel{a0_caressed} The face $a_0$ is caressed by $C'$. \end{clm}

-These two claims complete the proof because, together, they imply that $C'$ caresses one more node than $C$.
+These two claims complete the proof because, together, they imply that $C'$ caresses at least one more face of $\dual{G}$ than $C$.
 Indeed, by definition, $C$ did not caress any faces belonging to bad nodes.
-Therefore, the first claim implies that the faces of $\dual{T}$ caressed by $C'$ are a superset of those caressed by $C$.
-The face $a_0$ is a bad node of $T_i$ so it is not caressed by $C$ but the second claim states that it is caressed by $C'$.
+Therefore, the first claim implies that the faces of $\dual{G}$ caressed by $C'$ are a superset of those caressed by $C$.
+The face $a_1$ is a bad node of $T_i$ so it is not caressed by $C$ but the second claim states that it is caressed by $C'$.
 Therefore $C'$ caresses at least one more face than $C$.